 Figure 2: Performance of the competing algorithms on a specific GO category: GO:0003723 RNA binding, with validation data augmented by annotations taken from [14].
+The left panel shows the complete results, while the right is a scaled to see the differences between algorithms near the origin.
 The SNOB algorithm achieves the fewest false negatives for large numbers of negative examples, while the Rocchio and NETL algorithms maintain a zero false negative rate for a greater number of negative examples.

 Golden Set Evaluation in S. cerevisiae: Mitochondrial Organisation